 Requirements for treatment authorization on the admission did not change.
 Requirements for continued stay review (i.e., the length of stay) were significantly simplified.
-Only stays that exceed 19 days require continued stay review.
-That is, only about 2% of all stays require authorization of the medical necessity of the length of stay.
+Only stays that exceed 19 days now require continued stay review.
+That is, only about 2% of all stays now require authorization of the medical necessity of the length of stay.
 This change reflects the fact that for almost all stays, payment is per stay based on the patient's diagnoses and procedures, regardless of the length of stay.
 The exceptions are that mental health stays that exceed 19 days receive day outlier payments and that physical health stays that qualify as cost outlier stays receive cost outlier payments.
 Cost outlier status does not depend on length of stay as such, but in practice cost outlier stays tend to be long stays-hence the requirement for concurrent review on stays that exceed 19 days.
+Please see Table 1.
+There will be no changes in the treatment authorization process at October 1, 2013.

-Table 1 Summary of Treatment Authorization Changes TANAdmission TANContinued Stay Review Previous Policy Effective Oct.
+Table 1 Summary of Treatment Authorization Changes

+TANAdmission TANContinued Stay Review Previous Policy Effective Oct.
 1, 2012 Previous Policy Effective Oct.
-1, 2012 Deliveries Yes, by reporting Yes, by reporting Only after 3 days (vaginal) or 5 days (cesarean) Only after 19 days "Well baby" = newborn LOS less than or equal to 5 days No No Not applicable Not applicable "Sick baby" = Newborn LOS more than 5 days Yes Yes-Should be obtained before Day 6 All days Only after 19 days All other stays Yes Yes All days Only after 19 days
+1, 2012 Deliveries Yes, by reporting Yes, by reporting Only after 3 days (vag) or 5 days (ces) Only after 19 days "Well baby" = newborn LOS less than or equal to 5 days No No Not applicable Not applicable "Sick baby" = Newborn LOS more than 5 days Yes Yes-Should be obtained before Day 6 All days Only after 19 days All other stays Yes Yes All days Only after 19 days